 Upon arrival and driving past the “Zion National Park” sign, my eyes began to widen and butterflies fluttered in my stomach.
 I had to pinch myself to make sure what I was looking at was real.
 Meghan and I couldn’t believe what we were seeing.The combination of the orange sandstone mountains and deep valleys carved by years of water flow made this place unworldly.

 We spent most of our time hiking in the park, bonding with the other people who were invited out to AtoZion, and ending our days at the amazing under canvas hotel right outside of Zion National park.
 Even with little sleep from the long days of hiking and shooting, we woke up before sunrise each morning with a huge grin on our faces, ready to tackle the day.

-This photoset is a visual summary of our trip with Travel Mindset in combination with Washington, County and their tourism board @AtoZion.
-I am super thankful that they had invited Meghan and I out to capture what the amazing destination of Washington County has to offer.
+This photoset is a visual summary of our trip with Travel Mindset in combination with Greater Zion and their tourism board @AtoZion.
+I am super thankful that they had invited Meghan and I out to capture what Greater Zion had to offer.

 Utah, I'll be back soon, and I promise it will be longer than 48 hours!